elatov/elatov.github.io/_posts/2013-04-08-extending-the-system-drive-on-windows-2008-running-as-a-kvm-vm.md

       - kelatov_win7_2       shut off

-Let&#8217;s see we wanted to resize the Hard Disk of the &#8220;kelatov-win7-2&#8243; VM.
+Let's see we wanted to resize the Hard Disk of the "kelatov-win7-2" VM.
 So go ahead and find out where the IMG file is for that VM:

     [virtuser@kvm ~]$ virsh -c qemu:///system domblklist kelatov_win7_2
     Target     Source